Let’s talk about habit change and how to do the things that lead to a full happy life!

 The last key here is to reflect and review.
 You want to establish time and put it on the calendar to where you’re going to perform an honest self assessment of how you’re doing.
 It could be as simple as saying pass or fail.
 If it’s fail, then you want to investigate how this has come about in the first place.
 Start looking back at why it was challenging to change these habits?
 Did you change the wrong thing?
 Has the habits been changed in the wrong way?
 Were you focused on the outcome you wanted?
 Have you been focusing on changing your identity?
 And if you haven’t, is there a fear within that fear of what happens when you succeed?
 Who will you be?

 At the end of the day, it is our habits that determine who we ultimately become in the picture of health and wellness.
 When we eat too much.
 We don’t exercise or move enough.
-When we drink too much when we don’t have enough of a social life.
+If we aren’t getting enough sleep.
+When we drink too much.
+When we don’t have enough of a social life.
 These are the things that affect us emotionally, spiritually, physically.
 Over the long run, build us into people who we do not appreciate that we have become.

 So when it comes to living an active healthy lifestyle, where you can avoid all sorts of Orthopedic or various other types of surgical intervention that would be otherwise.
 A solution to a deep problem that has been created by your habits, figuring out the thoughts and the actions and the habits and the cues and the cravings and the responses and the rewards is hands down some of the best time that you could ever spend working on yourself.
 At the end of the day, if you can set yourself up so that you don’t have to think about those things, then you can use your decision making power and your willpower to actually be making bigger decisions of how you get to the next level in your life.